Gjekë Marinaj: Protonism Theory

 According to The Dallas Morning News, Marinaj's "Protonism Theory" seeks to "promote peace and positive thinking" through literary criticism.
 In 2011, Marinaj's first book-length articulation of Protonism Theory, in Protonism: Theory Into Practice, received the Albanian BookerMan Prize for Literature from the National Media Group of Tirana, Albania.

 Protonism Theory argues that each critic's personal interests and biases influence the degree of emphasis placed on critically assessing strong and weak points in a given work of literature.
 Marinaj formulated Protonism Theory in 2005 as a response to the flood of unduly negative criticism in East European academia following the collapse of communism.
 As an alternative form of literary criticism, Protonism aims to provide a common ground from which critics can evaluate literary works more objectively.

 Protonism Theory comprises five central principles: protonismiotics, restitution, inquiry, truth and ethics.
 Protismiotics combines Protonism and semiotics as a means of discovering whether a negative assessment of a work represents an attack on the author or an unprofessional critique.

-Protonism Theory, which forms the cornerstone of Marinaj's pluralistic cultural vision, has been incorporated into the syllabi of universities across America, Europe, Latin America, and Asia.
+Protonism Theory, which forms the cornerstone of Marinaj's vision of culturally based pluralism and conflict resolution, has been incorporated into the syllabi of universities across America, Europe, Latin America, and Asia.
 Protonism Theory is taught as an elective subject at University "St. Cyril and Methodius" by Professor Afrim A. Redzepi.
 The course focuses on three topics: Text, Context, and Reception.
 It covers various aspects of culture, including Hegel's phenomenology of spirit, relational aesthetics, and the work of art as a cultural artifact.
 The course also examines the theories of John Dewey and Nicolas Rorty, as well as the application of Protonism Theory.
 Basic literature for the course includes Marinaj's "Protonizm Theory," John McDermott's "The Philosophy of John Dewey," and Kristen M. Walker's "Hemisphere: Visual Culture of America, Protonism."

 The Ministry of Education of the People's Republic of China has made Protonism Theory a part of its graduate academic programs.
-Marinaj's lecture "Protonism Theory: An Aid For Improving the Social Function of Literature," first delivered in October 2021 at South Korea's Dankook University and initially published in Korean, has since been published and presented on in multiple world languages.
+Marinaj's overview of the philosophy in "Protonism Theory: An Aid For Improving the Social Function of Literature," a lecture first delivered in October 2021 at South Korea's Dankook University and initially published in Korean, has since been published and presented on in more than twenty world languages.
+Translations of the Protonism Theory overview and presentations on the topic have taken place against backdrops of international and civil tension, including the post-Yugoslavia Balkans, the Russia-Ukraine War, and Middle East war, including a lecture during related unrest at Harvard University.